Access the entire site.

 Let's start with a brief definition: robots.txt - a text file hosted on the server that is responsible for interacting with indexing robots.
 The main function of robots.txt is to grant or deny access to files in the site folder.

-Find out some common robots.txt configurations, which I'll go into more detail below:
+Learn about some common robots.txt configurations, which I'll go into more detail below:

-# Access the entire site.
+# Access to the entire site.

 User-Agent: *